MicrosoftDocs/architecture-center/docs/microservices/drone-delivery-aks.md

-# Microservices reference architecture for AKS
+# Microservices reference implementation for Azure Kubernetes Service

 To illustrate best practices for a microservices architecture, we created a reference implementation that we call the Drone Delivery application.
+This implementation runs on Kubernetes using Azure Kubernetes Service (AKS).
 You can find the reference implementation on [GitHub][drone-ri].

 ![Architecture of the Drone Delivery application](./images/drone-delivery.png)